 Technology also opens up a global learning experience.
 Online students learn alongside peers from all over the globe, exposing them to a diverse range of ideas, systems and cultures.

 And degrees actively encourage a global outlook.
-For instance, CSU’s Bachelor of Paramedicine is taught by academics from around the globe who have expertise in different types of medical services, meaning students not only gain knowledge about Australian state and national paramedical practices and policy, they also learn about overseas services.
+For instance, our Bachelor of Paramedicine is taught by academics from around the globe who have expertise in different types of medical services, meaning students not only gain knowledge about Australian state and national paramedical practices and policy, they also learn about overseas services.

 Such a global outlook also opens up the opportunity for students to gain practical experience overseas.
 Global study, work placements and volunteering trips are viable parts of many university degrees.

 All these facets of university study mean that when they graduate, students have the knowledge, experience and confidence to take their career wherever they want around the world.